Information- and Coding-Theoretic Analysis of the RLWE Channel: Information-Theoretic Analysis of the RLWE/MLWE channel

-Corollary~\ref{cor:uniformly_dispersive} states that for uniformly dispersive channels the maximization of the mutual information boils down to the maximization of an entropy.
+Lemma~\ref{cor:uniformly_dispersive} states that for uniformly dispersive channels the maximization of the mutual information boils down to the maximization of an entropy.
 Therefore, we aim at finding $P_X$ such that $H(Y)$ is maximized.
-We start by showing the following lemma. \begin{Lemma} Consider a random variable $Y$ with distribution $P_Y$ and consider a random variable $Z$ with the same distribution except for $k$ events, denoted as $a_{i_1},\dots,a_{i_k}$, where $P_Z(a_{i_1}) = \dots = P_Z(a_{i_k}) = \frac{\sum_{j=1}^k P_Y(a_{i_j})}{k}$.
-Then it holds that $H(Y) \leq H(Z)$. \end{Lemma} \begin{IEEEproof} By the definition of the entropy it holds:
+We start by stating the following lemma which is given as an exercise in \cite{cover1999elements}. \begin{Lemma} Consider a random variable $Y$ with distribution $P_Y$ and consider a random variable $Z$ with the same distribution except for $k$ events, denoted as $a_{i_1},\dots,a_{i_k}$, where $P_Z(a_{i_1}) = \dots = P_Z(a_{i_k}) = \sum_{j=1}^k P_Y(a_{i_j})/k$.
+Then it holds that $H(Y) \leq H(Z)$. \end{Lemma}